Vietnam.vn - Nền tảng quảng bá Việt Nam

 The glycemic index (GI) of orange juice is low, ranging from 43 to 49.
 This index reflects how quickly a food raises blood sugar levels.
 A score of 55 or less is considered low.

-Fresh oranges have a glycemic index of about 43, which is similar to orange juice.
+A fresh orange has a glycemic index of about 43, which is the same as orange juice.
 However, whole oranges also contain fiber, which helps slow down the absorption of sugar into the blood.
 Start your day with health news to see more of this article!

 Source: https://thanhnien.vn/ngay-moi-voi-tin-tuc-suc-khoe-bi-quyet-nap-protein-dung-cach-de-bao-ve-than-185250726221016747.htm